 A: There is a 30 - 45 day limited movement policy.
 Individuals are not allowed to get passes until they're in phase II of the program.

 Q: Can my family come visit while I'm at the Charles Christian Tuller House?

 A: Yes, you are allowed approved visits.
 You have to coordinate this with staff.

 Q: Will my Probation/ Parole Officer, Diversion Court Coordinator, or other stakeholders know what's going on with me while I'm at the Tuller House?

 A: Yes, everyone who has a direct legal involvement will be updated routinely.

 Q: Will the Charles Christian Tuller House keep my family updated?

-A: The counselor will only disclose information to people that are designated to receive information by way of a signed Release, which consents to disclosure.
+A: The counselor will only disclose information to people that are designated to receive information by way of a signed ROI (or Release of Information), which consents to the disclosure.